MileHacker Logo

 Howz-e Soltan Salt Lake Excursion

-Venture to this unique natural wonder for stunning reflective landscapes and photography opportunities.
+Venture to this unique natural wonder for stunning reflective landscapes and chances for photos.

 Visit Details

-• Transportation: Arrange a taxi for the 85 km (53 miles) journey northeast of Qom.
+• Transportation: Arrange a taxi for the 85 km (53 miles) journey to the northeast of Qom.

 • Photography: Stunning reflective surfaces and hexagonal salt formations ideal for unique photos.